Inter's 10 most expensive transfers of all time

 Seen as one of the best attacking full-backs of his generation, Hakimi was perfectly suited to Conte's system, although doubts about his defensive qualities emerged.

 Unfortunately for Inter, the club were forced to sell him after just one season to PSG due to financial problems.
-The Ligue 1 side paid up to €70m for his services.
+The Ligue 1 side paid €68m to acquire his services.

-2. Christian Vieri - £42m (from Lazio, 1999)
+2. Christian Vieri - €46.5m (from Lazio, 1999)

-After impressing for Atletico Madrid and then at the 1998 World Cup with Italy, the aforementioned Vieri completed a big money move to Lazio.
+After impressing for Atletico Madrid and then at the 1998 World Cup with Italy, the aforementioned Vieri completed a big-money move to Lazio.

-However, the capital club would only enjoy him for a single season as a year later he would become the most expensive player in history at the time, joining Inter for a world record fee of 90 billion Italian Lira (around £36m today).
+However, Lazio would only enjoy him for a single season as a year later he became the most expensive player in history, at the time, joining Inter for a world record fee of €46.5m.

 The Italian striker would go on to score a fantastic 123 goals in 190 appearances for the Nerazzurri and enjoyed striking partnerships with the likes of Ronaldo, Crespo and Adriano.

-1. Romelu Lukaku - £67m (from Manchester United, 2019)
+1. Romelu Lukaku - €74m (from Man Utd, 2019)